-The picturesque churches is one of the islands most popular characteristics.
-You see them everywhere, so don't miss to visit them.
+The picturesque churches is one of the island's most popular characteristics.
+You see them everywhere, so don't miss the opportunity to visit them.
 Ok, maybe not all of them because they are many...
 Too many actually...
-Only in the Mykonos town and an area of about one square km, there are more than sixty old churches and throughout the island visitors can see smaller chapels that surpass the number of 400!
-Several of these humble places of worship have been declared by the Ministry of Culture as protected historical monuments.
+Only in Mykonos town and an area of about one square km, there are more than sixty old churches and throughout the island visitors can see smaller chapels that surpass the number of 400!
+Several of these humble places of worship have been declared as protected historical monuments by the Ministry of Culture.

-It is said that they were so many small churches on the island as the many days of the year.
-Nowadays, they remain an integral part of daily life of the locals and a beautiful background of the visitors photos.
-Regardless of however else you choose to enjoy your time in Mykonos, do give some of it to visit the island's churches.
+It is said that there were as many small churches on the island as the days of the year.
+Nowadays, they remain an integral part of daily life of the locals and a beautiful background of the visitors' photos.
+Regardless of however else you choose to enjoy your time in Mykonos, do give some of it to visiting the island's churches.

 Most churches of Mykonos have a simple construction, with the characteristic red-brick color to the outside of the roofs.
-Some are very old but the majority of them dated to the 17th, 18th and 19th century.
-The island has also many old monasteries, with very interesting architecture and remarkable works of religious art.
+Some are very old but the majority of them date back to the 17th, 18th and 19th century.
+The island also has many old monasteries, with very interesting architecture and remarkable works of religious art.

 Here are some of the churches that you must visit:

 The Paraportiani is one of Greece's most recognizable structures.
 It combines a number of architectural styles into a single building.
-Begun to built in the late 14th century and not completed until the 17th century, it is actually a collection of five attached churches.
+Its construction started in the late 14th century and was not completed until the 17th century.
+It is actually not just one, but a collection of five churches attached to one another.